scionproto/scion/doc/dev/design/protobuf-API-version.rst

 Version Service and Version Information
 ---------------------------------------

-The control service offer a dedicated Version Service.
-In short:
+The control service offer a dedicated Version Service:

 .. code-block:: ruby